 Does it give value?
 I have subscribed to some boxes, and a few of them are overpriced and overrated.
 The value of the stuff inside the box doesn’t justify the monthly cost!
 Sometimes all I get is a clay activity and a bunch of reading stuff – and that’s it for a $30+ box.
 They make the starter box so glamorous, that the ongoing packages are not that great.

-Most of these subscription boxes only ships within the US and/or selected countries.
+Most of these subscription boxes only ship within the US and/or selected countries.
 There are a couple of boxes from the UK.
 These companies might not be shipping to your country yet.
 Or if you are living outside the US, that means an additional shipping fee and longer waiting time.

 When we were living outside the US, we used a forwarding courier.
 You will enter their address as your shipping address.
 Then they will ship your package to your current address or whatever address you tell them to.
 But this is expensive, and takes weeks before you get the package.